 by Dale Carnegie

-The methods and techniques described in the book about women's career success, happy marriage, and family happiness have helped countless women in the world to get out of confusion, to success and happiness, and it is important for both unmarried women and married women.
+The methods and techniques described in the book about women's career success, happy marriage, and family happiness have helped countless women in the world to get out of confusion, succeed, and happiness, and it is important for both unmarried women and married women.
 The guiding significance.

 3. A Dream of Red Mansions